By: Howard Bogard, Burr & Forman

-Howard Bogard is a Partner at Burr & Forman LLP and chairs the firm’s Health Care Practice Group.
-Howard can be reached at 205-458-5416 or at email@example.com.
+Howard Bogard is a partner with Burr & Forman LLP and is the Chair of the firm’s Health Care Practice Group.
+Howard may be reached at (205) 458-5416 or firstname.lastname@example.org.